-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 Corsair Virtuoso Pro

-The $200 Corsair Virtuoso Pro is another one of the few dedicated gaming headsets with an open-back design.
-It has a relatively dark sound with mostly underemphasized treble and elevated upper-bass, though the highs are clearer here than they are on the Astro A40, and it still delivers a wider soundstage than most gaming headsets.
-We preferred this signature over Astro’s pair with some games, though in others it felt less balanced.
-The Virtuoso Pro’s mic is decidedly less muffled than the A40’s but still sounds fairly thin, so it’s merely decent compared to the wider headset market.
-Its headband adjustment mechanism feels cheap, too, and you can’t detach the mic without swapping cables out entirely.
+The Corsair Virtuoso Pro is another one of the few dedicated gaming headsets with an open-back design.
+It has a relatively dark sound with mostly underemphasized treble and elevated upper-bass, though the highs are clearer here than they are on the Astro A40 — a former top pick that's now discontinued — and it still delivers a wider soundstage than most gaming headsets.
+We preferred this signature over Astro's pair with some games, though in others it felt less balanced.
+The Virtuoso Pro's mic still sounds fairly thin as well, so it's merely decent compared to the wider headset market.
+Its headband adjustment mechanism feels cheap, too, and you can't detach the mic without swapping cables out entirely.
 Its round, breathable ear cups and manageable weight do make it easy to wear, though, and it comes with a sturdy travel case for protection.
-Ultimately, it’s a decent buy, but it’s hard to justify over the more featured and easier-sounding Atlas Air.
+Ultimately, it's a decent buy, but it's hard to justify over the more featured and easier-sounding Atlas Air.

 HyperX Cloud Alpha Wireless